 Some common American and Canadian species include Vitis californica, Vitis girdiana, Vitis cinerea, Vitis aestivalis, Vitis arizonica and Vitis riparia (also used occasionally for wine-making).
 Vitis californica is the one distinct variety we have widely harvested and used as a wild edible leaf selection for more than a decade.

 As a woody vine growing species, with no solid upright trunk-base, wild grapes are notorious for their ability to climb and weave their way through bushes, trees and most anything they can trellis on for support.
 Reaching heights of well over 33 ft (10 m), they can completely envelop entire areas and shrubbery with their thick rope-like vines and large green leaves.

 Wild grapevines grow in many locations that are conducive to growing wine grapes.
 They often thrive in moist habitats located next to streams or riverbanks, but can also be found in forested areas, meadows, along roadsides and are especially fond of any kind of man-made fencing.

 All parts of the wild grape plant are edible, excluding the roots.

 After the white flowers bloom, tiny clusters of hard, green grapes begin to develop and produce ripe blackish, dark blue or purple grapes in the late summer or early fall season.
-Most are usually about the size of a blueberry and normally contain larger seeds compared to cultivated grapes.
+Most are usually about the size of a large blueberry and normally contain bigger seeds compared to cultivated grapes.

 The sweeter wild grapes can be dried whole, like raisins, or seeded and puréed for dehydrated fruit roll ups.
-When juiced they make a delicious preserved jelly or can be used in syrups.
+When juiced they make a delicious preserved jelly, raw chia seed jam or can be used in homemade syrups.

 Like muscadine grapes, most wild grapes have a thick dark skin which is an indication of concentrated amounts of antioxidants, like anthocyanins and resveratrol.